 - What financing did you use to buy the property?

 - Did the company do its research (feasibility studies)?
-In other words, did you try to figure out if the sale of the asset is considered capital gain or revenue gain?
+In other words, did you try to figure out if the sale of the asset would be considered capital gain or revenue gain?
 IRAS expects you to.

 Selling Shares & the “Safe Harbour” Rules